Mary Surrat's Ghost Washington D.C.

 In 1865, the military tribunal trying the conspirators of Lincoln’s assassination heard statements from tenants at the boarding house that Surratt had constantly met with John Wilkes Booth and the Lincoln conspirators at her residence.
 The testimony was sketchy at best.
 Mary, according to the statements just met with Booth no one could verify they planned an assassination; there was no direct link between the meetings and the assassination plot… UNTIL.
 Tatatan!!!!

 John M. Lloyd enters the scene.
 Lloyd is arrested and the man starts singing like a bird at the slammer looking for a plea bargain.
-He starts to implicate everyone, including Jesus Christ and Buda, with leading the plot.
+He starts to implicate everyone, including Jesus Christ, with leading the plot.
 Lloyd tells the tribunal that Mary visited him in Maryland and demanded him to have “shooting irons” ready; that’s bullets in today’s vernacular.

 The trial was fast and quick and to folks full of holes.
 Johnson wanted to get the tragedy behind him and start his presidency.
 The nation was still reeling from the Civil War and was in the midst of the Reconstruction Era and couldn’t afford to be bogged down by Lincoln’s Plot.
 Already in the South, folks were hailing Booth as a hero and the sentiment in the Hill was that they needed to nip that in the bud.
 Johnson wanted a clear statement sent out of what happens to Confederate spies and rebels.